 Now is the time to complete snowmobile safety training

-"Some snowmobilers wait to see how much snow is in the forecast or on the ground before getting around to taking a DNR snowmobile safety training course," said Capt.
+"Some snowmobilers wait to see how much snow is in the forecast or on the ground before taking a DNR snowmobile safety training course," said Capt.
 Mike Hammer, DNR Enforcement Education Program coordinator.
-"In some instances it's too late because classes have already concluded or are full.
+"Snowmobilers who wait may find that classes are full or have concluded for the season.
 No Snowmobile Safety Certificate means no snowmobiling."
 He added that plenty of snowmobile safety training classes are available right now.